Bio2Byte/public_notebooks/README.md

 - [Bio2Byte online predictors](https://bio2byte.be/b2btools)
 - [Feedaback](https://www.bio2byte.be/b2btools/feedback)

-## Public Notebooks
-Welcome to the public repository of Jupyter Notebooks shared with the scientific community.

 ### List of available notebooks

 - AlphaFold_+_B2B_Tools.ipynb: Run a set of biophysical feature predictions on top of an Alphafold thee-dimensional predicted structure.